neilcrookes/CakePHP-ReST-DataSource-Plugin/readme.markdown

 N.B.
 This example is purely representative and does not include authentication for example, but demonstrate the general idea.

-Advanced Usage
+Other Uses
 --------------

-I use this extensively as a base data source which I extend for each web service I need, handling the specifics of each of those web services, such as Authentication, in those classes, by overloading each of the public methods in the Rest datasource as required.
+I abstracted this functionality out of a lot of other datasources I was writing and I use this extensively as a base data source which I extend for each web service I need, handling the specifics of each of those web services, such as Authentication, in those classes, by overloading each of the public methods in the Rest datasource as required.

-For example, you can create a TwitterSource which extends RestSource and overload the request() method, adding in the common request params such as the host key and '.json' on the end of the path key, and the authentication params, then just call parent::request() to handle the issuing of the request and parsing of the response.
+For example, you can create a TwitterSource which extends RestSource and overload the constructor to pass in an instance of my <a href="http://www.neilcrookes.com/2010/04/12/cakephp-oauth-extension-to-httpsocket">HttpSocketOauth extension to CakePHP's HttpSocket</a> class, and the request() method, adding in the common request params such as the host key and '.json' on the end of the path key, and the specific authentication params, then just call parent::request() to handle the issuing of the request and parsing of the response.